koskath/arete2/course_content/ML/final_md_files/Lecture9/lecture_9_slide_36_img1.md

-# Here is what the image 1 in slide 36 of lecture 9 contains:
+# Here is what the image 1 in slide 36 (Bonus Slide) of lecture 9 contains:

 The image displays a simple graph with two main components: a horizontal black line and a blue curve.